Acupuncture point categories help acupuncturists understand how points work. This can save time designing treatments.

 Not all sprang together at once.
 For instance, the ‘entry-exit’ points must have been discovered after a fair amount of trial and error.
 The group of ‘Front mu’ points (acupuncture alarm points) as we know them were put together over time.

-(To find out more about the roots of Acupuncture and Chinese medicine, click on Charles Buck’s book ‘Acupuncture and Chinese Medicine – Roots of Modern Practice‘.)
+(To find out more about the history of Chinese medicine, click on Charles Buck’s book ‘Acupuncture and Chinese Medicine – Roots of Modern Practice‘.)